wptrainingteam/managing-widgets/README.md

 *   Open your **Dashboard >Appearance>Widgets**.
 *   **Available Widgets**: These are the widgets available for you to use.
 *   **Sidebar Widget Area**: This region will be pre-populated with widgets at install.
-*   **Content Bottom 1 Widget Area**: This area appears at the bottom of a post or page
+*   **Content Bottom 1 Widget Area**: This area appears at the bottom of a post or page.
-*   **Content Bottom 2 Widget Area**: This area appears at the bottom of a post or page
+*   **Content Bottom 2 Widget Area**: This area appears at the bottom of a post or page.

 Take a moment to find where these "widget areas" appear on your webpage.